 2 parts vegetable oil for every 1 part red wine vinegar.
-Very small dollup of Dijon mustard.
+Very small dolup of Dijon mustard (or whole grain mustard is good too).
 Salt and pepper to taste.
 I also add, for this salad, 1-2 tbsp of white sugar.
 I also crank up the vinegar...
 I like it a little sweeter and tangier.

 Endives (2 large or 4 small)